schillerm/Drupal-lando-dev-site-creator/README.md

 Please note that I have only tested this on Ubuntu/Pop_OS, also you will need to have installed composer and lando on your machine before you begin.

-Also be aware that you should pick a version of PHP that works with yor version of Drupal other wise you will get errors.
+Also be aware that you should pick a version of PHP that works with your version of Drupal other wise you will get errors.

 At the moment a drupal 10 install installs the latest version of drush and a drupal 9 install uses the earlier drush: version 11.5.1.
 I would like to do more work on this in the future.